CharmedSatyr/charmed_blog/content/blog/how-to-add-login-with-mastodon-using-nodejs/index.md

 #### Application Name

 This is how your OAuth application will be registered on the instance server.
-I'm using `Mastodon OAuth Demo`.
+I'm using `bash±Mastodon OAuth Demo`.

 #### Application website

-I'm using the localhost IP address on port 3000: `http://127.0.0.1:3000`.
+I'm using the localhost IP address on port 3000: `bash±http://127.0.0.1:3000`.

 #### Redirect URI

 You can specify multiple valid redirect URIs by putting each on a different line.

-The default redirect URI is `urn:ietf:wg:oauth:2.0:oob`.
+The default redirect URI is `bash±urn:ietf:wg:oauth:2.0:oob`.
 You should keep this here, as it will come in handy to let us know we've set everything up properly.
 If this callback address is specified in your local application, you will see a message on the Mastodon server when you log in rather than being redirected back to your app.

-I'm going to add `http://127.0.0.1:3000/callback` for use later on in development.
-The `/callback` route will be built into our application.
+I'm going to add `bash±http://127.0.0.1:3000/callback` for use later on in development.
+The `bash±/callback` route will be built into our application.

 #### Scopes